avi2604/Angular_Interview_question/README.md

 What is route guarding and what types of guards are available?

-CanActivate, CanActivateChild, CanDeactivate, Resolve, CanLoad
+CanActivate, CanActivateChild, CanDeactivate, Resolve, CanLoad, Can Match

 What are route parameters and how do you retrieve them?